samclane/LIFX-Control-Panel/README.md

 - LIFX Z Firmware v1.22
 - LIFX Mini White Firmware v3.41

+I've tried to test on the following operating systems:
+- MacOS X
+- Fedora Linux

+However, the biggest hurdle seems to be the `tk` GUI library, which is not supported on MacOS X, and requires extra library installations on Linux.

 # Feedback

 If you have any comments or concerns, please feel free to make a post on the [Issues page](https://github.com/samclane/LIFX-Control-Panel/issues).